mcapurri/Imageboard/README.md

 ## Imageboard

-The app allows the users to upload images on the board and commenting them
+The app allows the users to upload images on the board and to comment them

 ## Technologies used: